iamsahil69/learning/README.md

 This is a simple GUI application created for Restaraunt for taking orders and showing bill to the customer.
 2) Bank2.java
-This is a simple console application created in java for bank users where users can put their account details and access their accounts.This is created using constructors in java.
+This is a simple console application created in java for bank users where users can put their account details and access their accounts.This is created using constructors in java.Various methods are created for various tasks to be done like show user account details, withdrawing money, depositing money to account etc.
 3) Bank3.java
 This is similar to above console application with a difference that it is created without use of constructors.
 It runs in the same manner as the above application.